bossbeagle1509/Logs/README.md

 # How ?

-I'm using Hive for this, which makes things so much simpler and let me build this in an afternoon !
+I'm using Hive DB for this, which makes things so much simpler and let me build this in an afternoon !
 As for state management....GetX !
-The Batman of State Management in my opinon ;)
+The Batman of State Management in my opinon ;) Since all dependencies are native, this should run anywhere FLutter does.

 Thanks for reading 🙂